masud-technope/EMSE-2019-Replication-Package/README.md

-# "Some Bug Reports Considered Poor" Considered Poorly: An Empirical Study on Query Construction Practices in IR-based Bug Localization
+# The Forgotten Role of Search Queries in IR-based Bug Localization: An Empirical Study

-**Mohammad Masudur Rahman, Shamima Yeasmin, Chanchal K. Roy**
+**Mohammad Masudur Rahman, Foutse Khomh, Shamima Yeasmin, Chanchal K. Roy**

 ## Abstract

 Being light-weight and cost-effective, IR-based bug localization approaches have shown promise in localizing software bugs.
-However, the accuracy of such approaches is largely dependent on the quality of the bug reports they are based on.
-Existing studies show that IR-based approaches cannot perform well with poor quality bug reports, in particular where there is a lack of program elements (a.k.a., bug localization hints).
-On the other hand, there is a recent evidence that shows that even the poor bug reports contain enough search keywords  that could localize the bugs successfully.
-Such potentially contradictory findings suggest that poor bug reports might not be really poor, and cast a serious doubt on the query selection practices in the IR-based bug localization.
+However, the accuracy of these approaches is largely dependent on the quality of the bug reports that they are based on.
+A significant number of the bug reports contain only plain natural language texts and no hints for the localization (e.g., program elements).
+Several existing studies show that IR-based approaches cannot perform well when these bug reports are used as search queries.
+On the other hand, there is a piece of recent evidence that suggests that even these natural language-only reports contain enough good keywords that could help localize their bugs successfully.
+Such potentially contradictory findings suggest that natural language-only bug reports might not be really poor after all.
+These findings also cast serious doubt on the query selection practices in the IR-based bug localization.
 In this article, we attempted to clear the sky on this aspect by conducting an in-depth empirical study that critically examines the state-of-the-art query selection practices in IR-based bug localization.
-In particular, we use a dataset of over 1.5K poor quality bug reports, employ 10 existing approaches from the literature, exploit Genetic Algorithm-based approach to construct optimal search queries from the poor bug reports, and then answer three research questions.
-We confirmed that the state-of-the-art query construction approaches are indeed not sufficient for constructing appropriate search queries for bug localization from the poor quality bug reports.
-However, such poor quality bug reports indeed contain high quality search keywords in their texts even though they might not contain the explicit bug localization hints.
-We further confirmed that optimal queries from poor bug reports are very different than the ones delivered by the state-of-the-art approaches in terms of several qualitative aspects (e.g., part of speech, position within a bug report, similarity with ground truth) indicating further potential for improvements.
+In particular, we use a dataset of 2,320 bug reports, employ ten existing approaches from the literature, exploit the Genetic Algorithm-based approach to construct near-optimal search queries from these bug reports, and then answer three research questions.
+We confirmed that the state-of-the-art query construction approaches are indeed not sufficient for constructing appropriate search queries (for bug localization) from the natural language-only bug reports.
+However, these bug reports indeed contain high-quality search keywords in their texts even though they might not contain explicit hints for bug localization.
+We also demonstrate that near-optimal queries and non-optimal queries constructed from the bug report texts are significantly different in terms of several traditional measures (e.g., frequency, entropy, position within a bug report), which provides actionable insights.
+Furthermore, we demonstrate 10%--25% performance improvement in the non-optimal search queries by leveraging such actionable insights.

 # Replication Package